Marketing / July 5, 2022

 Q: What is marketing for a business?

 A: Marketing can be defined as the set of actions you take to promote your company and its products or services.
-It involves creating and
+It involves creating and delivering high-quality messaging that connect with and attract customers, partners, and the public.

-Huh?
-Isn’t that what advertising does?
 Q: What is the difference between marketing and advertising?

-umbrella term that encompasses several activities that are used to promote products and services, advertising is an important component of
+A: Marketing and advertising have the same function: persuading customers to buy products and services.
+Because marketing is an umbrella term that encompasses several activities that are used to promote products and services, advertising is an important component of marketing.
+(Check out our ""What is the difference between marketing and advertising" blog post that dives deeper into marketing vs advertising.)

 Now that we have cleared up the definitions of marketing, branding, and advertising, let’s delve into their differences and how that affects your organization.